 Emergency light testing is an essential and important part of any electrical maintenance work.
 Most commercial properties, residential properties like student accommodation or nursing homes, and even schools, will need emergency lighting by law.
 And this emergency lighting won’t be very worthwhile at all, unless it is professionally and regularly tested.
 Here at Walker Electrical, we are Preston’s leading commercial, residential and industrial electricians.
 And emergency light testing is just one of the high quality, professional electrical maintenance services we can offer.
-As a result, we have produced this guide to emergency light testing for your safety.
+As a result, we have produced this guide to everything you should know about emergency light testing for improved safety.

 Emergency light systems include a few different lighting options.
 All emergency lighting is designed to be activated, when power from the mains is lost.
 But some emergency lights are used to light a room or large space, preventing panic and allowing normal activities to continue, while other emergency lights illuminate escape routes for a safe and orderly exit from the building.
 Whichever type of emergency lighting you have, it is essential that when the power goes out, those lights are in full working order.
 In fact, emergency lighting can save lives.
 This is why testing the emergency lighting on a regular basis, is incredibly important.